-The Society and ASPAI are governed by a Central Council, consisting of an Executive and delegates elected by branches, with two or more delegates from each branch depending on the size of the branch.
+The Statistical Society of Australia (SSA) and the Australian and New Zealand Statistical Publishing Association (ASPAI) are governed by a Central Council, consisting of an Executive and delegates elected by branches, with two or more delegates from each branch depending on the size of the branch.
 The Executive consists of a President, Vice-President, Honorary Secretary, Honorary Treasurer and Australian Editor of the Australian and New Zealand Journal of Statistics.
 Central Council meets twice a year and the Executive carries out business by electronic and other means between Council meetings as necessary.
-The Society and ASPAI hold Annual General Meetings, usually timed to take place during a conference or workshop.
+The SSA and ASPAI hold Annual General Meetings, usually timed to take place during a conference or workshop.

-The Executive Committee is a sub-committee of the Central Council of the Statistical Society of Australia that meets monthly between meetings of the Central Council to ensure the continued effective operation of the Society.Executive Committee 2020 to 2021:
+The Executive Committee is a sub-committee of the Central Council of the Statistical Society of Australia that meets monthly between meetings of the Central Council to ensure the continued effective operation of the Society.Executive Committee 2023-24:

 Aiming for diversity at the top

 The stats community in Australia is diverse, and as the national peak body for statisticians, it is essential that the Statistical Society of Australia (SSA) reflect this diversity.
 The Executive Committee of the Society is committed to taking action to ensure that the diversity in the Australian statistical community is reflected at the highest levels of the Society.
 There is a massive pool of talent to draw upon within the Australian statistical community.